donglixp/lang2logic/README.md

 cd ~/torch; bash install-deps;
 ```

-- Replace ~/torch/extra/cunn/lib/THCUNN/ClassNLLCriterion.cu with the one in the ./install folder
+- Replace ~/torch/extra/cunn/lib/THCUNN/ClassNLLCriterion.cu with the one in the ./install folder.

 The original ClassNLLCriterion.cu throws an error when the input is 0.
 We modify this file to make it accept 0.

 - Install Torch7